myl7/tgchan2tw/README.md

 Used by myself for [@myl7s](https://t.me/myl7s) on Telegram -> [@myl107](https://twitter.com/myl107) on Twitter

+## Features

+Support images: Embed them into Twitter status

+Support replies: When you reply on Telegram, corresponding status will also reply to corresponding status if exists on Twitter

+Support forward message: Other than stubbornly copy the message body, use the original link as body to send to Twitter.

+Merge forward message and your comment: If you forward a message with your some words, Telegram will, surprisingly, create two messages, of which one contains the forward message, and the other contains your words.
+The app will merge the two into only one status and send it to Twitter.

+Split status if reaching Twitter length limit: While Telegram generously allow you to send so long message, Twitter status length limit is kinda annoying.
+The app will handle this, automatically and properly split a Telegram message into several Twitter statuses to fit the Twitter requirement.

+Feel free to raise new feature request using "Issue" panel!

 ## Deploy

 The app requires a RSSHub server to get structural Telegram channel posts.